probabilist/CCC/README.md

 # Coupon Collector Calculator (CCC)

+See the PDF version of this README file if you want to view the mathematical symbols the way they were intended.

 Let $X_1, X_2, \ldots$ be i.i.d. random variables taking values in $\{1, \ldots, N\}$.
 Let $p_j = P(X_1 = j)$.
 Fix $n \in \mathbb{N}$, nonempty $S \subset \{1, \ldots, N\}$, and $k \in \{1, \ldots, |S|\}$.
 The main purpose of CCC is to calculate
   $$
   P(|\{X_1, \ldots, X_n\} \cap S| \ge k).